Running is good for our knees according to a new study. 5 activities for healthy knees.

-The knee is really just a conduit and pulley system, and the act of running on the rest of the lower fascio kinetic chain which includes the feet, ankles, hips, pelvis and core will lubricate all of these joints which can help mitigate joint damage from wear and tear.
-Unfortunately, many of us are built asymmetrically, and have different styles of feet which may result in poor energy absorption and dispersion while we walk and run leading to pain and injuries due to mechanical inefficiencies we inherited from our parents generations.
-It is the lack of shock absorption in this authors opinion that results in many of the impact injuries runners have to their lower legs, and knees.
+The knee is really just a conduit and pulley system, and the act of running on the rest of the lower fascio kinetic chain which includes the feet, ankles, hips, pelvis, and core will lubricate all of these joints which can help mitigate joint damage from wear and tear.
+Unfortunately, many of us are built asymmetrically.
+We have different styles of feet which may result in poor energy absorption and dispersion.
+At the same time, we walk and run leading to pain and injuries due to mechanical inefficiencies we inherited from our parent’s generations.
+It is the lack of shock absorption in this author’s opinion that results in many of the impact injuries runners have to their lower legs, and knees.
 In other words, as discussed in the book Cheating Mother Nature, what you need to know to beat chronic pain, we not only look like our parents but walk like them and are likely built like them too.

 We move our bodies from the ground up as we take our next step through an unstable activity such as running(3).

-While there will likely be future studies also suggesting that the act of running and movement in general is important for the health of our joints, perhaps we need to look at the mechanism of running rather than just the joint and what happens to it.
-This is especially important since a recent study from the New England Journal of Medicine now suggesting that meniscus surgical repair for the knee is no more effective than exercise(4), which perhaps clarifies why so many people who have had this surgery had additional surgeries afterward, since the mechanism of injury was never truly addressed.
+While there will likely be future studies also suggesting that the act of running and movement, in general, is important for the health of our joints, perhaps we need to look at the mechanism of running rather than just the joint and what happens to it.
+This is especially important since a recent study from the New England Journal of Medicine now suggests that meniscus surgical repair for the knee is no more effective than exercise(4), which perhaps clarifies why so many people who have had this surgery had additional surgeries afterward since the mechanism of injury was never truly addressed.

 5 things you can do now to avoid knee pain when running.